astronomer/docs/astro/runtime-release-notes.md

 :::info

-Because Astronomer has separate [maintenance life cycles](runtime-version-lifecycle-policy.md) for each major version of Astro Runtime, the same change can be introduced multiple times across major versions, resulting in multiple release notes.
+Because Astronomer has separate [maintenance life cycles](runtime-version-lifecycle-policy.md) for each major version of Astro Runtime, the same change can be introduced multiple times across major versions, resulting in multiple identical release notes.

 If you're upgrading to receive a specific change, ensure the release note for the change appears either: